The best camping chairs 2023: kick back in style in the backcountry

 Expensive

 Yeti brings its reputation for bombproof coolers to the best camping chair market.
 The Trailhead is rugged, durable and – to be honest – a bit heavy.
 For that trade-off, comfort is king.
-The crossover frame makes set-up and take-down effortless.
+On test, we found the crossover frame makes set-up and take-down effortless.
 Color-coded tensioners on the back and arms lock into place for stability.
 This chair doesn’t wobble or tilt one bit.

 Wide feet on the bottom of the legs keep you grounded, even on slightly unlevel terrain.
 Comfortable for hours of campfire debates, the fabric is UV rated to prevent fading over time.
 This is a camping throne best used when you don’t have to carry the chair very far, but once the Trailhead is set-up you won’t want to leave.
 Just sit back, relax and watch the sun set and the stars come out to play.